jncraton/elementary-computer-science-cpsc1030/lectures/14-systems.md

 - All systems have input (like a touch screen or keyboard)
 - All have output (like a speaker or screen)
 - All have a way to process information (like a CPU)

-## Exercise

-You want to listen to music.
-Which combination of hardware and software is best?
-Describe the steps a child would take.